 Programs of Study

-The Department of Computer Science offers a range of programs for undergraduate studies with a major and minor in computer science and a major in computer studies.
+The Computer Science Department offers a range of programs for undergraduate studies with a major and minor in computer science and a major in computer studies.
 The department also offers graduate studies with a Master of Applied Computer Science (MACS) program.
 A five-year accelerated bachelor's-master's option is also available in the graduate program.
 Internships opportunities and teamwork are stressed throughout all our courses of study.

 The Computer Science major emphasizes algorithmic thinking and problem-solving while in pursuit of a Bachelor of Science (B.S.) degree.